andreasbennetsenboe/Rthropod/README.md

 For people that are not used to working with R or .csv files one can use the ‘pointscheme.xlsx’ to record observations and then save as a .csv file and just name it the integer that represents the group.
+Note the column named ‘initials’ this is where the teams put the initials of the instructor that has approved their record, this information is later used to drop rows containing records that have not been approved.
 When all schemes are collected at the end of the day you can start importing.
 Do this as a list of data.frames:

 ``` r
 library(touRdemols)